Tiggilyboo/website/content/blog/WAPIQ.md

   ]
 }
 ```
-So our JSON map string will find all objects satisfying any object in `results`, in each result, a `geometry` object, in each geometry, a `location`, and finally in each location a `lat` and `lon` value. - Quite powerful and easy to change in the future if the API response changes in the future.
+Our JSON path string will find all objects satisfying any object in `results`, in each result, a `geometry` object, in each geometry, a `location`, and finally in each location a `lat` and `lon` value. - Quite powerful and easy to change in the future if the API response changes in the future.

 ### Querying
-On to the good stuff, now that we've set up a simple WAPIQ configuration, let's query and return some results.
+On to the good stuff, now that we've set up a simple WAPIQ configuration, let's query and return some results!

 ```wapiq
 /search FOR Place WHERE